ckeditor/ckeditor5/docs/framework/guides/architecture/ui-library.md

 observable.placeholderText = 'Some placeholder';
 ```

-Also, since views propagate the DOM events, features can now react to the user actions:
+Also, since views propagate DOM events, features can now react to the user actions:

 ```js
 // Each "keydown" event in the input will execute a command.